apitoolkit/testkit/README.md

 ## outputs

-The `outputs` field in API-Workflows allows you to capture and store values from the API response of a stage for future reference within the test scenario.
+The `outputs` field in `testkit` allows you to capture and store values from the API response of a stage for future reference within the test scenario.
 It provides a convenient way to extract specific data and make it accessible in subsequent stages of the test.

 To use the `outputs` field, you define key-value pairs where the keys represent the names of the outputs (think of it as a variable), and the values define the JSON paths or expressions used to extract the desired data from the response.